Make this four-season art project with your kids (or students) today!

 - Use a small nail, wire brad, or screw with an anchor (if needed) to hang each square.

-- Please ensure there is one-half to one inch of space between each seasonal art canvas square to give the handprint tree a three-dimensional look and provide the ability to see the fingerprint leaves and snow on the sides of each canvas, as shown in the photograph below.
+- Please ensure there is one-half to one inch of space between each seasonal art canvas square to give the handprint tree a three-dimensional look and to allow visibility of the fingerprint leaves and snow on the sides of each canvas, as shown in the photograph below.

-- I recommend using a ruler or measuring tape to measure.
+- I recommend using a ruler or a measuring tape.

 - Then mark the wall with a pencil with a small dot for each nail, brad, or screw.